Bren Foster

 Bren Foster (born 2 November 1976) is an Australian actor and martial artist.
 He is best known for his role in The Last Ship on TNT.
-Also had minor role in Last King of the Cross.
 Foster holds black belts in taekwondo, hapkido, hwarangdo and Brazilian jiu-jitsu.

 Career

 Foster has appeared in television series such as Days of Our Lives and Melissa & Joey, and films such as Cedar Boys and Force of Execution.
 In 2015, Foster landed the recurring role of CPO Wolf "Wolf-Man" Taylor on the TNT post-apocalyptic drama series The Last Ship.